KoljaB/TurnVoice/README.md

 turnvoice -u https://www.youtube.com/watch?v=AmC9SmCBUj4 -rw arthur.wav -ov cooking_with_arthur.mp4
 ```

 *This example needs a arthur.wav clone wav file in the same directory.
-May magically work when executed from the test directory though.*
+Works when executed from the tests directory.*

-## Pro Tips 🧙‍♂️
+## Pro Tips

 ### The Art of Choosing a Reference Wav:
 - A 24000, 44100 or 22050 Hz 16-bit, mono wav file of 10-30 seconds is your golden ticket.